JohnMwashuma/animal-breed-classifier/README.md

 ---
 Depending on the problem you are trying to solve, there might be a model already trained with a specific data set and for a specific purpose which you can leverage and import in your code.

 For example, let’s say we are building an app to predict if an image is a picture of a cat.
-We could then use a popular image classification model is called MobileNet and is available as a pre-trained model with Tensorflow.js.
+We could then use a popular image classification model called MobileNet which is available as a pre-trained model with Tensorflow.js.

 ##### 2. Transfer learning
 ---